United Nations: Funding

-The UN budget for 2024 was $3.59 billion, not including additional resources donated by members, such as peacekeeping forces.
+The UN budget for 2026 was $3.45 billion, not including additional resources donated by members, such as peacekeeping forces.

 Including specialized agencies of the UN, the UN System Chief Executives Board for Coordination reports total expenses of $67.4 billion in 2022 for 43 United Nations entities.

 The UN is financed from assessed and voluntary contributions from its member states.
 The General Assembly approves the regular budget and determines the assessment for each member.
-This is broadly based on the relative capacity of each nation to pay, as measured by its gross national income (or GNI), with adjustments for external debt and low per capita income.
+This is broadly based on the relative capacity of each nation to pay, as measured by its gross national income (GNI), with adjustments for external debt and low per capita income.

 The Assembly has established the principle that the UN should not be unduly dependent on any one member to finance its operations.
 Thus, there is a "ceiling" rate, setting the maximum amount that any member can be assessed for the regular budget.
 In December 2000, the Assembly revised the scale of assessments in response to pressure from the United States.
 As part of that revision, the regular budget ceiling was reduced from 25% to 22%.
-For the least developed countries (or LDCs), a ceiling rate of 0.01% is applied.
+For the least developed countries (LDCs), a ceiling rate of 0.01% is applied.
 In addition to the ceiling rates, the minimum amount assessed to any member nation (or "floor" rate) is set at 0.001% of the UN budget ($31,000 for the two-year budget 2021–2022).

 A large share of the UN's expenditure addresses its core mission of peace and security, and this budget is assessed separately from the main organizational budget.
-The peacekeeping budget for the 2021–2022 fiscal year is $6.38 billion, supporting 66,839 personnel deployed in 12 missions worldwide.
+The peacekeeping budget for the 2025–2026 fiscal year is $5.38 billion, supporting 66,839 personnel deployed in 12 missions worldwide.
 UN peace operations are funded by assessments, using a formula derived from the regular funding scale that includes a weighted surcharge for the five permanent Security Council members, who must approve all peacekeeping operations.
 This surcharge serves to offset discounted peacekeeping assessment rates for less developed countries.
-The largest contributors to the UN peacekeeping budget for 2023–2024 are: the United States (26.94%), China (18.68%), Japan (8.03%), Germany (6.11%), the United Kingdom (5.35%), France (5.28%), Italy (3.18%), Canada (2.62%), South Korea (2.57%) and Russia (2.28%).
+The largest contributors to the UN peacekeeping budget for 2025–2026 are: the United States (26.158%), China (23.785%), Japan (6.930%), Germany (5.694%), the United Kingdom (3.999%), France (3.869%), Italy (2.816%), Canada (2.543%), Russia (2.490%) and South Korea (2.349%).

 Special UN programmes not included in the regular budget, such as UNICEF and the World Food Programme, are financed by voluntary contributions from member governments, corporations, and private individuals.